Abstract:

 This study used goat milk oligosaccharides (GMOs) isolated from goat milk and

-Bifidobacterium bifidum ATCC15696 (BB) as raw materials to construct a Caco-2:HT-29MIX intestinal epithelial barrier and inflammatory injury model to explore the individual MOs and BB and their synergistic effects on the integrity and permeability of the intestinal barrier and the expression levels of inflammatory factors were investigated.
+Bifidobacterium bifidum ATCC15696 (BB) as raw materials.
+By constructing a Caco-2:HT-29MIX cell intestinal epithelial barrier and an inflammation injury model, the effects of GMOs alone, BB alone, and their synergistic interaction on intestinal barrier integrity, permeability, and the expression levels of inflammatory cytokines were investigated.
 The results showed that GMOs alone markedly increased transepithelial electrical resistance (TEER) in a dose-dependent manner, inhibited the secretion of inflammatory factors and promoted the expression of tight junction proteins, and the effect was superior to that of BB.
 However, GMOs and BB acted in synergy, the effect was more significant (

 P<0.01).
 When the action concentration was 10.0 mg/mL, the change rate of the TEER increased by 1.62%~3.27% compared with the GMOs group (